raspberrypilearning/anime-expressions-simplified/en/step_7.md

 **Test:** Click the **Run** button.

-Look at your webpage and make sure the 'Facial expressions' text is centred.
+Look at your web page and make sure the 'Facial expressions' text is centred.

 **Debug:** Check the spelling of the word `center`.
 HTML & CSS use American (US) English spelling.